-Thai Baht is the official currency of the Kingdom of Thailand.
+The Thai baht (THB) is the official currency of the Kingdom of Thailand.
+The symbol of the currency is ฿.
 It is divided into 100 satang.
-The Baht is rated as one of the strongest currencies in Southeast Asia.
 The Bank of Thailand issues the currency.

 - The economy of Thailand is a developed, commercialized economy.
 It is heavily export-dependent; exports account for more than two-thirds of the GDP.

 - The bank of Thailand introduced a series of exchange controls on December 19, 2006 that resulted in a major divergence between offshore and onshore exchange rates, with difference of up to 10% between the two markets.

 - Restrictions were imposed on March 3rd, 2008 and now there is no noticeable difference between offshore and onshore exchange rates.

 - The history of Thai currency goes back to the creation of a medium of exchange that was used in Thailand before the first century.

 - The original Thai currency was called the Tical; this name was used in the English text on banknotes until the year 1925.
 The name Baht was used as the Thai name for the currency since the 19th century.